 ALGA recognizes that without its members and volunteers it simply wouldn’t exist.
 ALGA also recognizes that its strength and capability is based on the breadth of experience of its members and sponsors, in having a collaborative relationship with other professional associations (Appendix 2) that represent specialist areas within the industry, and in recognizing and encouraging professional excellence of our members and other related professional associations.
 ALGA will compliment and further this by identifying and undertaking projects or activities in partnership with ALGA’s members (Appendix 3), where this will further ALGA’s vision and is likely to provide a better outcome for the industry than if ALGA were not to be involved.

 Specific detail on how ALGA will undertake and track these transformations is provided in ALGA 2022: leading in the next decade - the How, What and When (Appendix 4).
 Initial highlights include:

 - A change in organisational structure, to better support the organization, volunteers, members and sponsors in advancing ALGAs vision for Australasia to lead the world in the sustainable management of contaminated land and groundwater.
 Click here to view 2017-2020 Org Chart.

 - Changes to the ALGA Awards system, to increase the number of opportunities for members to be recognized for all that they bring to the industry.

 - Identifying and undertaking projects and providing services that will further support ALGA to achieve its mission.

 By 2022, ALGA will have further strengthened its position as the peak body leading the Australasian contaminated land and groundwater industry, and it will have done this in a measured way that continues to support members to be their best, to highlight their achievements to the rest of the world, and to sustainably manage contaminated land and groundwater.
-You can learn more about how to join us here.
+You can learn more about how to become a member here.